 Jim Dietrich: Current BOD Chair

-Jim Dietrich and his wife Linda along with their furry companion, Cash, live in Shipka and own and operate the family farm.
+Jim Dietrich and his wife Linda, and their furry companion Cash, live in Shipka and own and operate the family farm.

 Robert Morris: Current BOD Vice Chair

 Bob Morris was a Crown Attorney for the County of Huron for over 26 years.
 Co-founded the first Domestic Assault Review Team (DART) in Canada.
 Bob helped to create the Huron Assessment Risk Reduction Team (HARRT).
 HARRT identifies then actively manages the most serious and dangerous domestic violence cases.
 He has won two awards given out by the Ontario Crown Attorneys’ Association: The Frank Hoffman Memorial Award for dedication, diligence and enthusiasm and the Doug Lucas Award for the pursuit of justice through science.
 Bob has been certified as a Specialist in Criminal Law by the Law Society of Ontario.
 He has a criminal law practice in Goderich.